Syllo/nvtop/README.markdown

 This repository provides the packed nvtop along with its dependency (`ncurses 6.3`) and the installation script for non-privileged users.

-Note that this repo doesn't provide the *NVML* and the CUDA driver as both requires root access.
+Note that this repo doesn't provide the *NVML* and the CUDA driver as both require root access.

 What is NVTOP?